Telekom Malaysia: Foundation and early years

 Much of the telecommunications infrastructure in Malaysia was damaged during the Second World War and the Japanese occupation.
 In 1946, when the British re-established their position in Malaya, they repaired the trunk routes, restored fallen telephone poles and installed the copper wires that had either been damaged or stolen.
-During the Japanese occupation, the Posts & Telegraphs Department had been split into two separate units.
+During the Japanese occupation, the Posts & Telegraphs Department was split into two separate units.
 When the British returned, they initially re-united the two entities, but this effort was short-lived.
 Along with the formation of the Malayan Union on 1 April 1946, the Malaysian Telecommunications Department and the Postal Services Department were born, with the former controlling telegraph, telephone and wireless services and the latter overlooking mail, money orders and savings accounts.

 During the emergency (1948-1960), there was a strong focus on providing communications links for the police and armed forces.
 This included the installation of radio stations in the jungle as well as very high frequency (VHF) radiotelephony over the normal state network.
 By 1953, all hill stop stations required for the police VHF network were completed, enabling every police station and police vehicle to communicate with headquarters and with each other.
 The police radio services were thought to be the largest scheme of its kind in the world.

 At the same time, despite the Occupation, commercial activities began to flourish and demand for telecommunications services increased greatly.
 This necessitated a third floor to be built at the telephone exchange building in Kuala Lumpur.
 Along with the issue of 10 cent coins, phone booths began to spring up in Kuala Lumpur and Penang.
 From 1950 to 1953, the department's revenue more than doubled from $8 million to $17 million as the number of telephones installed rose from 20,000 to 39,000.
 Accordingly, the trunk and junction networks expanded, and the number of radio stations grew by 10 times to more than 1,000.
 In 1953, too, the Penang Auto Exchange was opened catering for 5,000 lines.
 In 1954, the Main Trunk Route linking Singapore to Malacca, Kuala Lumpur and Penang was completed.
 Satellite exchanges began to emerge.
 During this period, international connections have also increased, linking Malaysia with the rest of the world.

 As independence became imminent, a comprehensive Malayanisation programme was embarked on to ensure the department would continue to be run by capable local personnel.
 From as early as 1954, no less than 21 Malaysians were pursuing studies in telecommunications related areas in Britain and Australia.
 Their numbers were boosted by youth enrolling at the Department's Gracelyn Training School.